 If your loved one has always been a bit cranky or set in their ways, challenges of aging will typically only amplify those traits.

 The aging process is not easy and can cause frustration in seniors.
 Having a bit of empathy and putting yourself in their shoes can soften your approach and help you not take any attacks personally.
-When possible, take a break from your caregiving roles through respite care solutions so you can re-enter your role with a relaxed perspective.
+When possible, take advantage of respite care solutions so you can take a break from your caregiving role and re-enter the role with a renewed perspective.

 Sometimes, anger and stubborness can turn into abusiveness.
 Here is why that can happen and how to face it in your caregiving role.

 Abusive behavior occasionally occurs in older adults.
 Sometimes, this behavior stems from a mental health issue that your loved one has lived with for years.
 In this case, you may already have some coping skills in your personal mental health toolbox that can help you navigate the situation.
-Other times, abusive behavior is new.
-This can indicate a change in mental health or cognition.
+However, if abusive behavior is new, this can indicate a change in mental health or cognition.